cuhklinlab/RA3/README.md

   1. Use TF-IDF for matrix normailization,
   2. Select peaks for rough dimension reduction.
 - `RA3_EM` EM algorithm for RA3.
 This function is implementing an EM algorithm to estimate parameters of RA3 model.

+## Tutorial
+Please check the [vigenette]{https://github.com/cuhklinlab/RA3/tree/master/vignettes} for a tutorial.
+Two examples are contained for a quick start of RA3.